Plitvice Lakes National Park Tours: Day Trips from Zagreb, Split & Zadar

 Top-Rated Local Operators

-Every Plitvice Lakes tour here is rated by thousands of verified travelers, most at 4.9★, and run by licensed Croatian operators with strong safety records — no guesswork, no unknown providers.
+Every Plitvice Lakes tour here is rated by thousands of verified travelers, most at 4.9★, and run by licensed Croatian operators.
+Inside the park only guides certified by the Ministry may lead a group, so a guided walk means a properly licensed one.

 Free Cancellation, No Risk